pikuskrystian/pikuskrystian/README.md

 ### Hi there, I'm Krystian

+### About me
-### I am a graduate in Applied Computer Science in the field of Internet of Things and Embedded Systems
+I am a graduate in Applied Computer Science in the field of internet of things and embedded systems

 - 🌱 I'm currently learning everything!
 - 🥅 2022 Goals: Find my first job!